 Our History

-While the informal gatherings paved the way, the annual Music Meetings of the three cathedral choirs of Gloucester, Worcester, and Hereford are considered to have been formally established by 1715.
+The Three Choirs Festival holds the distinction of being the leading and longest-running classical music festival in the world.
+Its roots can be traced back to the early eighteenth century, when informal gatherings of local music societies paved the way for annual Music Meetings of the three cathedral choirs of Gloucester, Worcester, and Hereford.
+These are considered to have been formally established by 1715.
 This year marks the foundation from which we count our history.
 It was in Gloucester in 1838 that the event was first officially named the ‘Three Choirs Festival’.

-The festival's long history has not been without its challenges.
+The Festival's long history has not been without its challenges.
 Two World Wars caused significant interruptions (1914-1920 and 1939-1945).
-More recently, the COVID-19 pandemic in 2020 led to the cancellation of the physical festival, resulting in an innovative online ‘virtual festival’ that aimed to maintain the community spirit until the triumphant return to in-person performances in 2021.
+More recently, the COVID-19 pandemic in 2020 led to the cancellation of the physical Festival, resulting in an innovative online ‘virtual Festival’ that aimed to maintain the community spirit until the triumphant return to in-person performances in 2021.

 Edward Elgar at Hereford Cathedral in 1933